NAME

 transports=MODE:MODE:...

 List of one or more transport modes to use.
-Possible values include ‘nbd’, ‘nbdssl’, ‘san’, ‘hotadd’, ‘file’ (there may be others).
+Possible values include ‘nbd’, ‘nbdssl’, ‘san’, ‘hotadd’, ‘file’ (see "DUMP-PLUGIN OUTPUT" below).
 If not given, VDDK will try to choose the best transport mode.

 unbuffered=true